Security-Knowledge-Framework/appsec-methodology/README.md

 ## Contributing

 We welcome contributions to enhance and expand this methodology.
 If you have improvements or additional strategies, please contribute via pull requests or issues.
+You can find the repository [HERE](https://github.com/Security-Knowledge-Framework/appsec-methodology)

 ## License

-This project is licensed under Apache 2 - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under Apache 2 - see the file for details.

 ---